Profile and Protect Data at Risk

-- Do you protect only the data at risk, so you can see and use non-sensitive data?
+- Can you protect only the data at risk, so you can see and use the non-sensitive data?

-- Does the protected data look real enough?
+- Does your masked data look real enough?
 Is it referentially correct?

 - Does it take too long to learn, implement, modify, or optimize your data masking jobs?